KunojiLym/psql-airflow/README.md

 - sales
 # Instructions

-## 1. Build and deploy Postgres DBs
+## 1. Build and deploy Postgres DBs and Airflow

+Run deploy.sh *OR* do the following:

 - In psql-origin/, run "docker build -t psqlairflow-db-origin:latest"
 - In psql-dest/, run "docker build -t psqlairflow-db-dest:latest"

 - In root folder, run "docker compose up"

+- In airflow/, run "docker-compose up airflow-init", followed by "docker compose up --add-host=host.docker.internal:host-gateway"
+    - host.docker.internal is needed to communicate with the host machine for the Docker container

-### To verify that the initial setup is sucessful:
+### To verify that the initial DB setup is sucessful:
 - Connect to sales_db at postgres://localhost:7654 and run "SELECT * FROM sales;"
     - 2 records with IDs 0 and 1 should be displayed
 - Connect to other-postgres-db at postgres://localhost:6543 and run "/dt;"
     - No table named sales should exist

-## 2. Build and deploy Airflow, set up connections
+## 2. Set up Airflow connections to Postgres DBs

+Run connections.sh *OR* do the following:

-- In airflow/, run "docker-compose up airflow-init", followed by "docker compose up --add-host=host.docker.internal:host-gateway", then connect and login to Airflow at http://localhost:5884
+- Connect and login to Airflow at http://localhost:5884
     - User: airflow, Password: airflow
-    - host.docker.internal is needed to communicate with the host machine for the Docker container
 - Navigate to Admin -> Connections
 - Create 2 connections as follows:
     - {Conn Id: psql_origin, Conn Type: postgres, Host: host.docker.internal, Port: 7654, Login: postgres-user, Password: postgres-passwd, dbname: sales_db}